Alank99/implementacion-de-metodos-computacionales/ResaltadorSintaxis/README.md

 Ids are our variables that is composed as a function, but this can or not have parentheses to declare it as a list.

+The library is identified by the greater-than and less-than signs, where what is inside can be any element.

+The operations are the following characters: Arithmetic operators, relational operators, shift operators, logical operators, bitwise operators, conditional operators, assignment operators, and miscellaneous operators.

 The string is composed of any element, but must always start and end with single or double quotes.

 While the integers are composed by numbers with sign, exponential, decimal, etc..